TormentedProgram/Funkin-Dot/README.md

 # Dot Engine

+## HEAVY DISCLAIMER
+THIS ENGINE IS SO EARLY IN DEVELOPMENT IT DOESN'T EVEN HAVE NOTES WORKING.

 This is the repository for Friday Night Funkin: Dot Engine, an engine made to learn C#.

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin